IrenaStolic00/Irena/README.md

-# Electrical Engineer
+# About me
+Electrical Engineer by training and, scientist by nature.
+I love coding! 💻🚀

 Technical Skills :

-## About me
-I love coding! 💻🚀

 ## 🎓 Education